SkyWalker: A Locality-Aware Cross-Region Load Balancer for LLM Inference: Abstract

 \section{Abstract}

 Serving Large Language Models (LLMs) efficiently in multi-region setups remains a challenge.
 Due to cost and GPU availability concerns, providers typically deploy LLMs in multiple regions using instance with long-term commitments, like reserved instances or on-premise clusters, which are often underutilized due to their region-local traffic handling and diurnal traffic variance.
-In this paper, we introduce \sys, a locality-aware multi-region load balancer for LLM inference that aggregates regional diurnal patterns through cross-region traffic handling.
+In this paper, we introduce \sys, a multi-region load balancer for LLM inference that aggregates regional diurnal patterns through cross-region traffic handling.
 By doing so, \sys enables providers to reserve instances based on expected \emph{global} demand, rather than peak demand in each individual region.
-Meanwhile, \sys preserves KV-Cache locality and a balanced load, ensuring cost efficiency without sacrificing performance. \sys achieves this with a cache-aware cross-region traffic handler and a selective pushing load balancing mechanism based on checking pending requests.
+Meanwhile, \sys preserves KV-Cache locality and load balancing, ensuring cost efficiency without sacrificing performance. \sys achieves this with a cache-aware cross-region traffic handler and a selective pushing based load balancing mechanism.
 Our evaluation on real-world workloads shows that it achieves $1.12$-$2.06\times$ higher throughput and $1.74$-$6.30\times$ lower latency compared to existing load balancers, while reducing total serving cost by $25\%$.